subzeta/ruling/README.md

 $ruling = new Ruling();

 $ruling
+    // 1-. the context
     ->given([
         'sensitivity' => $my->sensitivity,
         'joyfulness' => $my->joyfulness
+    // 2-. the rules
     ])->when(
-        ':sensitivity is greater than 90 or :joyfulness is less than 20' )->then(function() {
+        ':sensitivity is greater than 90 or :joyfulness is less than 20'
+    // 3-. the optional success callback
+    )->then(function() {
         echo 'Hell yeah, I should listen it!';
+    // 4-. the optional fail callback
     })->otherwise(function() {
         echo 'I\'m happy enough right now, thanks.';
+    // 5-. run!
     })->execute();

 // Outputs: Hell yeah, I should listen it!